sastraxi/great-bear-postgraphile/README.md

 * subscription security -- we need to prevent subscriptions for IDs that aren't ours. even though PostGraphile gives us data security for free we're still leaking *when* something changes for data we aren't privy to.

+* subscriptions seem to notify a TON -- once the first time, twice the second, three times the third... it's a very obvious pattern but not sure what causes it

+* add computed columns:
+  * app_public.order_destination_json (geojson)
+  * app_public.order_current_json (geojson